 Two new COVID-19 cases in Salem

-As per the bulletin issued by the Health Department, there are 10 active cases in Salem, three active cases each in Dharmapuri and Krishnagiri districts and one active case in Namakkal district.
+As per the bulletin issued by the Health Department, there are 15 active cases in Salem.
+No active case in Namakkal.

-One new case of COVID-19 was reported in Erode district on Friday taking the overall tally to 1,32,687.
-A total of 11 persons were under treatment.Ends.

 - Comments will be moderated by The Hindu editorial team.